hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 #### Extension Approach
 A limited set of extensions are indicated as _Must Support_ in AU Core resource profiles.
 AU Core does not define new extensions, all extensions included in AU Core are defined in the [FHIR Extensions Pack](https://hl7.org/fhir/extensions/) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).

-AU Core profiles some complex extensions to define minimum support requirements, for example [AU Core Sex Assigned At Birth](http://hl7.org.au/fhir/core/StructureDefinition/au-core-rsg-sexassignedab) profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) to indicate which parts of the extension are _Must Support_ and the Obligations for AU Core actors.
+AU Core profiles some complex extensions to define minimum support expectations, for example [AU Core Sex Assigned At Birth](http://hl7.org.au/fhir/core/StructureDefinition/au-core-rsg-sexassignedab) profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) to indicate which parts of the extension are _Must Support_ and the Obligations for AU Core actors.

 When modelling AU Core extension profiles, the [AU Core resource profile approach](general-guidance.html#resource-profile-approach) is followed.

-AU Core does not prohibit extensions or constrain them to 0..0, and downstream IGs can introduce additional extension requirements as needed for their use case.
-TBD - this is profiling, when we include extensions in resource profiles not about extensions themselves.

 #### Search Parameter Approach
 AU Core does not define new search parameters.
 All search parameters included in AU Core are defined in the [FHIR Search Parameter Registry](https://hl7.org/fhir/R4/searchparameter-registry.html) or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/search-parameters.html).

-AU Core profiles these search parameters to describe the additional minimum support requirements for AU Core actors including support for chaining, modifiers, and comparators, e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.
+AU Core profiles these search parameters to describe the additional minimum support expectations for AU Core actors including support for chaining, modifiers, and comparators, e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.

 <div class="stu-note" markdown="1">
 The set of AU Core SearchParameters defined in this release of AU Core include search parameters with support for chained search.
 Future releases of AU Core will define the complete list of search parameters supported by AU Core.
 </div>

 #### Terminology Approach
 AU Core does not define new terminology FHIR artefacts.
-Terminology supported in AU Core are are published in [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), the FHIR standard, [HL7 Terminology (THO)](https://terminology.hl7.org/), or the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).
+Terminology supported in AU Core are published in [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html), the FHIR standard, [HL7 Terminology (THO)](https://terminology.hl7.org/), or the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).

 As part of profiling, AU Core indicates the support expectations for terminology for that resource for an AU Core actor using _Must Support_ and Obligations.

 For a list of the terminology supported in AU Core refer to the [Terminology](terminology.html) page.
 See AU Base for guidance on [Terminology Selection](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection) in HL7 AU implementation guides.

 #### Resource Profile Approach
 AU Core resource profiles set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information.
 AU Core profiles are derived from AU Base resource profile, where available, and identify the additional mandatory core elements, extensions, vocabularies and value sets that SHALL be present in the resource when conforming to AU Core.
-These profiles define the minimum conformance requorements that downstream profiles are expected to comply with and can derive from.
+These profiles define the minimum conformance requirements that downstream profiles are expected to comply with and can derive from.

 TBD - not agreed - it is the constraints that are to be promoted to Base that can temporarily appear in Core.
-"If an appropriate AU Base profile does not yet exists, AU Core profile can temporarily include the profile until a coresponding AU Base profile is defined so that AU Core can derive from it."
+"If an appropriate AU Base profile does not yet exists, AU Core profile can temporarily include the profile until a corresponding AU Base profile is defined so that AU Core can derive from it."

 AU Core profiles are:
+* derived from AU Base, where available, to inherit the nationally agreed localised terminology, identifiers, and extensions
 * only constrained (e.g. cardinality) where the constraint is agreed as applicable nationwide and across use cases to avoid limiting options for downstream use case decisions and business rules.
 * elements that form the minimum requirements (and are constrained) are labelled _Must Support_.
 * while elements that are not labelled _Must Support_ are not to be further constrained in AU Core, an exception has been agreed for body site elements to represent the nationally agreed terminology.